 Environment groups slam tax credits for enhanced oil recovery, but also welcome international climate funding in Champagne’s fiscal document

-Climate groups question Prime Minister Mark Carney's, left, pictured with Finance Minister François-Philippe Champagne, commitment to climate goals as the spring financial update extends a tax credit to a polluting end use of carbon capture.
+Climate groups question Prime Minister Mark Carney's commitment to climate goals as the spring financial update extends tax credits for the fossil fuel industry.

 Environmental groups gave Finance Minister François-Philippe Champagne's spring financial update mixed reviews as it includes both a tax subsidy that would encourage more oil production and more than $3-billion in funding for the international climate finance program.